egovernments/egov-wordpress-portal/web/egov-wordpress-portal/wp-content/plugins/gs-testimonial/readme.txt

 Better to add square size image.
 Default image size set to 86px X 86px.

 = How to use shortcode inside page templates? = WordPress has a great function, do_shortcode(), that will allow you to use shortcodes inside your theme files.
-For example, to output Testimonials in a Theme file, you would do this: ```<?php echo do_shortcode('[gs_testimonial]'); ?>```
+For example, to output Testimonials in a Theme file, you would do this:
+`
+<?php echo do_shortcode('[gs_testimonial]'); ?>
+`

 == Screenshots ==
 1. GS Testimonial Slider output on pages/post after adding shortcode [gs_testimonial] - Testimonial Frontend Presentation - 1
+2. GS Testimonials Column Slider View
+3. GS Testimonial With Full Screen Slider View
+4. GS Testimonial With Flip Slider View
+5. GS Testimonial With Filter View
+6. GS Testimonial With Masonry View - 1
-2. Testimonial Frontend Presentation - 2
+7. GS Testimonial With Masonry View - 2
-3. Testimonial Frontend Presentation - 3
+8. GS Testimonial With Masonry View - 3
-4. Testimonial Frontend Presentation - 4
+9. GS Testimonial With Masonry View - 4
-5. Testimonial Frontend Presentation - 5
+10. GS Testimonial With Masonry View - 5
-6. Testimonial Frontend Presentation - 6
-7. Testimonial Frontend Presentation - 7
+11. GS Testimonial Widget
-8. Testimonial Frontend Presentation - 8
+12. GS Testimonial Frontend Submission Form
-9. Testimonials > Add New.
-Then add Author Name, Testimonial, Author Image, Company Name, Designation
+13. Testimonials > Add New.
+Then add Author Name, Testimonial, Author Image, Company Name, Designation, Star Rating
-10. Testimonials > All Testimonials.
+14. Testimonials > All Testimonials.
 View all Testimonials at a glance.
-11. Testimonial Settings -> General Settings (Available only at PRO version)
+15. Testimonial Settings -> General Settings (Available only at PRO version)
-12. Testimonial Settings -> Style Settings (Available only at PRO version)
+16. Testimonial Settings -> Style Settings (Available only at PRO version)
-13. Testimonial Settings -> Advance Settings (Available only at PRO version)
+17. Testimonial Settings -> Advance Settings (Available only at PRO version)

 == Changelog ==
+= version 1.7 =
+* Fixed function name conflict with Team plugin.

+= version 1.6 =
+* Help & Usage Link added
+* Installation Video Added

 = version 1.0.5 =
 * Fixed query issue for WP 4.4